ramrao0102/cs5293sp22-project0/README.md

 13) Finally, an function is written to obtain incident status from the database by connecting data and fetching rows that contain each incident type and the number of counts by incident type.

-14) Execution of all of the above elements is completed by entering the below command in /home/ramrao0102
+14) Execution of all of the above elements is completed by entering the below command in /home/ramrao0102/project0

 pipenv run python project0/main.py --incidents <url>

 15) Once the database is created and the table is populated, we have a pytest being performed that checks the following:

 15A) a function to check if the file has been downloaded.
-It looks at the path in root to check if file has been downloaded following execution of command in 14.
+It looks at the path in /home/ramrao0102/project0 to check if file has been downloaded following execution of command in 14.
 This checks if the download function was successfully executed.

-15B) a function to check if the database exists in the root.
+15B) a function to check if the database exists in the /home/ramrao0102/project0.
 This checks if the createdatabase() function was successfully executed.

 15C) a function to check if the incident_status function was successfully executed.
 The test function calls the incident_status function from the project0.py file.